Congress just signaled that the era of Big Tech acquisitions is over

 The substance of the committee’s questions is likely a preview of the contents of the report it will soon provide to Congress.
 Its effects could break a number of ways.
 It may result in Congress formally urging the FTC and DOJ to use tools in the existing law and get more aggressive in enforcement.
 It could also start a legislative process that ends with Congress updating antitrust law to better deal with huge companies that operate in digital space.
 Congress might even decide to form a completely new regulatory agency designed to control the digital economy, Kovacic says.

-At today’s face-off, we saw something new in Washington: a Congressional committee giving Big-Tech CEOs a well-orchestrated, deeply-researched grilling on a serious tech policy issue.
+At today’s face-off, we saw something new in Washington: a Congressional committee giving Big Tech CEOs a well-orchestrated, deeply researched grilling on a serious tech policy issue.
 The CEOs, meanwhile, came with mainly the same arguments we’ve heard before, such as “we face plenty of competition” and “we’re an American success story,” and with wandering answers to specific questions.

 “I think the committee is trying to build support for what it means to do later by putting these guys on the back foot . . . making them seem a little bit evasive, and making them confront some of the complaints that committee’s been getting,” George Washington Law’s Kovacic told me.
-“And it’s a way for the committee to signal to the larger population that ‘we’re doing our job here; you can have confidence in us’.”
+“And it’s a way for the committee to signal to the larger population that ‘we’re doing our job here; you can have confidence in us.'”